Back to blog

 • Risk / surface: IV · delta · gamma · theta · vega

-It's the same OPRA-licensed dataset that powers our realtime and historical APIs — just shaped as a point-in-time snapshot of the whole chain instead of a stream of individual prints.
+It's the same OPRA-licensed dataset that powers our other APIs, shaped as a point-in-time snapshot of the whole chain instead of a stream of individual prints.

 When to reach for it

-OptionData now gives you three ways into one dataset.
+OptionData gives you four ways into one dataset.
 Pick the shape that fits the job:

-Where it fits: the recipes that now build on it — call & put walls, gamma squeeze, and T+1 OI confirmation.
+Where it fits: recipes that build on it: call & put walls, gamma squeeze, and T+1 OI confirmation.
+For precomputed GEX and walls without assembling the board yourself, prefer Market Structure.

 Quick start